fenhl/ootrstats/README.md

 * `-w`, `--worker`: Use only the specified worker(s).
 May be specified multiple times.
 Cannot be combined with `--exclude-worker`.
 * `-x`, `--exclude-worker`: Don't use the specified worker(s).
 May be specified multiple times.
 Cannot be combined with `--worker`.
 * `--json-messages`: Produce status updates on stderr and command results on stdout in [JSON Lines](https://jsonlines.org/) format instead of the normal human-readable status display and command output.
+* `--baseline-rev`: Randomizer (or RSL script if combined with `--rsl`) git revision to compare against when benchmarking.
+Specifying this will ensure that each seed is rolled by the same worker as the corresponding baseline seed.

 ## Subcommands